RepoDynamics/PyPackIT/docs/website/source/manual/config/index.md

 :link: synchronization/index
 :link-type: doc

-A full reference and in-depth explanation of all available options in your repository's control center.
+Overview of |{{ ccc.name }}|'s Continuous configuration automation pipeline and how it renders your entire project highly customizable and dynamic.
 :::

-:::{grid-item-card} Outputs
+:::{grid-item-card} Output
 :class-title: sd-text-center
-:link: outputs/index
+:link: output/index
 :link-type: doc

-A full reference and in-depth explanation of all dynamic files that are automatically generated and updated by your repository's control center.
+A summary of all dynamic files and directories that are automatically generated and maintained by |{{ ccc.name }}|'s control center.
 :::